wormhole-foundation/wormhole-docs/learn/messaging/ntt/ntt-overview.md

 ## Key Features

+Wormhole's Native Token Transfers (NTT) framework offers a comprehensive and flexible solution for seamless token transfers across blockchains.
+Below are some of the key features that make this framework stand out:

 - **Unified user experience** - tokens retain their properties on each chain, remaining completely fungible and ensuring a consistent user experience.
 - **No liquidity pools** - transfer tokens without the need for liquidity pools, avoiding fees, slippage, and MEV risk
 - **Integrator flexibility** - retained ownership, upgrade authority, and complete customizability over token contracts